Red Wine Vinegar

 Understanding the key chemical compounds helps explain why red wine vinegar pairs well with certain ingredients.

-Primary sour component (4-8% by volume) responsible for vinegar's sharp taste and preservative properties; aids digestion and food preservation
+Primary flavor compound (4-8%) responsible for sharp, tangy taste and preservative properties; supports digestion and glucose metabolism

 Quick Tips